Abhiram2001/ML-Classification/README.md

 To Install numpy use command "pip install numpy" in your cmd propmpt

-Make Sure the csv file and the python file in the same directory to avoid importing Error.
+Make Sure the csv file and the python file in the same directory to avoid importing Error else give the file location in importing statement.